Saint Patrick's Catholic Primary School

 Personal Development Children develop personally at St Patrick’s by developing their own personal values and beliefs and exploring the values and beliefs of others, focus on aspect of learning including self-awareness, managing feelings and motivation.

-Our curriculum, following guidance from the PSHE Association, covers all aspects of the PSHE curriculum by splitting the programme into three core themes; Health and wellbeing, Relationships and Living in the wider world.
+Our curriculum covers all aspects of the PSHE curriculum by splitting the Programme into three core themes; Health and wellbeing, Relationships and Living in the Wider World.
+Through the PSHE curriculum, we expose our children to many topics that allow the children to face some situations that might appear in their life.
+Examples of such topics are:

 Social Development Children develop socially at St Patrick’s by developing personal qualities, empathy and social skills, participation, co-operating and resolving conflict skills and understanding how communities and societies function.